First Among Equals (novel): Personal life

 The son of Stephen Gould, a butcher, Raymond from a young age had wanted to pursue a political career rather than enter the family business.

 Gould is in something of a marriage of convenience with his wife Joyce, owing to her efforts to maintain support for him in his Leeds constituency.
 Gould had originally wished to break off their months-long relationship before being told by Joyce that she was pregnant and being forced to marry her.
 After Joyce suffered a miscarriage whilst travelling on their honeymoon, Gould did not endeavour to start a family with her.
-Due to the fact that Raymond and Joyce spent much of their time apart in London and Leeds respectively, Gould engaged in a number of extramarital affairs, and had solicited a prostitute early in his ministerial career (which resulted in attempted blackmailed against him).
+Due to the fact that Raymond and Joyce spent much of their time apart in London and Leeds respectively, Gould engaged in a number of extramarital affairs, and had solicited a prostitute early in his ministerial career (which resulted in attempted blackmail against him).

 Andrew Fraser

 Political career

 Fraser was first elected as a Member of Parliament in 1964, continuously representing the constituency of Edinburgh Carlton during the events of the novel.
 Initially serving as a member of the Labour Party, he was deselected by his local party's executive, owing to its growing far-left composition, and replaced by its chairman, Frank Boyle.

 Due to his deselection, Fraser defected to the Social Democratic Party, first contesting his seat as its candidate in 1983.
 This election was newsworthy due to both Fraser and Boyle being tied, which was resolved via a coin toss which Fraser won.
 As a new SDP MP, Fraser then became its parliamentary Spokesman for Defence.

 Following the resignation of David Owen as Leader of the SDP, Fraser succeeded him uncontested.
 Following the election of a hung parliament in 1991, Fraser agreed to support a Labour-led government headed by Raymond Gould on condition that two Cabinet positions be granted to SDP MPs, and that a referendum be held on proportional representation.